top of page

 That was 10 years ago.

-We went to Boston (via ambulance thankfully) and experienced a biphasic reaction.
-We were sent home with a prescription for an Epi-Pen Jr. and told to strictly avoid all tree nuts.
+We went to Boston (via land, thankfully) and experienced a biphasic reaction.
+We were sent home two days later with a prescription for an Epi-Pen Jr. and told to strictly avoid all tree nuts.

 That was it.
 That is not okay.

-We can do better and I want to help.
+We can all do better, and I want to help.

-I have educated pre-schools and brought disgruntled parents to tears upon educcating them of the seriousness of food allergies.
+I have educated pre-schools and brought disgruntled parents to tears upon educating them of the seriousness of food allergies.
 We have taught parents and children how to identify symptoms of anaphylaxis and how to administer epinephrine.
 We've read millions of labels and then some.
 We've become incredibly close with school nurses and asked a million questions.
 We've participated in peanut patch clinical trials to help science.
 We've supported local legislation and assisted in allergy discrimination legal actions.

 10 years ago I was given a 1 page hand out on avoiding tree nuts and a prescription for an Epi-Pen Jr.